The Devil and Max Devlin

 The Devil and Max Devlin is a 1981 American fantasy–comedy film produced by Walt Disney Productions, directed by Steven Hilliard Stern and starring Elliott Gould, Bill Cosby and Susan Anspach.

-The film was considered to be controversial for a Disney film at the time, partly because of the subject matter, but also because of Bill Cosby's atypical portrayal of a villainous character.
-This film was one of three that influenced Disney to establish Touchstone and Hollywood Pictures as an avenue to produce and release films for mature audiences.
+The film was considered to be controversial for a Disney film at the time, partly because of the subject matter, but also because of Cosby's atypical portrayal of a villainous character.
+This film was one of three that influenced Disney to establish Touchstone and Hollywood pictures as an avenue to produce and release films for mature audiences.

 Plot

-Max Devlin is the shady landlord of a rundown slum in Los Angeles.
-While running to escape his angry tenants after one of them blurts out that he owns the building, Max is killed by a bus and descends into hell, which resembles a corporate headquarters.
-He meets souls manager Barney Satin, the devil's chief henchman, who tells him that he will set him free if he can get three innocent youngsters to sell their souls in exchange for his own.
+Max Devlin is the shady landlord and slumlord of a rundown slum in Los Angeles.
+While running to escape his angry tenants after one of them blurts out that Max is not only the landlord but also the building's owner, Max is killed by a bus and descends into hell, which resembles a corporate headquarters.
+He meets souls manager Barney Satin, the devil's chief henchman, who tells him that he will release him if he can get three innocent youngsters to sell their souls in exchange for his own.
 Max agrees and is returned to life, but Barney retains Max's soul, and consequently Max cannot see himself in a mirror.
-Barney even gives him limited magical powers to help achieve his goal; he tells Max that if he succeeds, his soul will be free and the subjects will continue to live until the natural end of their lives.
+Barney even gives him limited magical powers to help achieve his goal; he tells Max that if he succeeds, the subjects will continue to live until the natural end of their lives.
 Alive again, Max begins his frantic quest, and Barney, whom only Max can see, appears frequently to check on Max's progress – and to taunt him.

 Max's three targets are Stella Summers, a high school dropout and aspiring singer; Nerve Nordlinger, a student who dreams of being popular; and Toby Hart, a child who longs for his widowed mother Penny to find happiness again.
 Max charms his way into each of their lives by landing a recording contract for Stella, training Nerve as a motorbike racer after school, and spending time with Toby while helping Penny operate a day care facility.
 Max begins to care for all three of his subjects and discovers his innate decency.
 He even falls in love with Penny, but finds it difficult to get them to sign away their souls.
 Stella refuses to sign, believing that Max is trying to get more than his 20% fee as her manager, Nerve is too focused on training for an important race, and Toby refuses to sign unless Max marries Penny.